microsoft/onnxruntime/README.md

 ### Traditional ML support
 ONNX Runtime fully supports the ONNX-ML profile of the ONNX spec for traditional ML scenarios.

+## High Performance
+You can use ONNX Runtime with both CPU and GPU hardware.
+You can also plug in additional execution providers to ONNX Runtime.
+With many graph optimizations and various accelerators, ONNX Runtime can often provide lower latency and higher efficiency compared to other runtimes.
+This provides smoother end-to-end customer experiences and lower costs from improved machine utilization.

+Currently ONNX Runtime supports CUDA and MKL-DNN (with option to build with MKL) for computation acceleration.
+To add an execution provider, please refer to [this page](docs/AddingExecutionProvider.md).

+We are continuously working to integrate new execution providers to provide improvements in latency and efficiency.
+We have ongoing collaborations to integrate the following with ONNX Runtime:
+	* Intel MKL-DNN and nGraph
+	* NVIDIA TensorRT

 ## Cross Platform
 ONNX Runtime offers:
 * APIs for Python, C#, and C (experimental)